reserve-protocol/protocol/docs/developers.md

 The issuance rate is a percentage value that describes what proportion of the RToken supply to issue per block.
 It controls how quickly the protocol can scale up RToken supply.

 Anticipated value: `0.00025e18` = 0.025% per block

+## `maxPriceLatency`

+{s}

+The max price latency is the maximum number of seconds that the RevenueTraders may allow to elapse without calling `forceUpdates`.
+If more time has elapsed, the RevenueTraders ought to force an update themselves.

+Only applies to the RevenueTraders.